eitanyaffe/mview/README.md

 **Views**: Create custom views by copying existing view files and modifying which profiles to display and their parameters.
 Each view defines a specific layout of gene tracks, read alignments and other profiles.

 **Profiles**: Building custom profiles is straightforward - use existing profile code from the `profiles/` directory as a template and modify the plotting functions to handle your specific data types and visualization needs.

+## Under development (v1.01)

+1. Read filtering is currently applied only to the full query mode.
+Future versions will extend read filtering to all query modes.
+2. Add density of segregating sites output to the bin query mode.